 So to do this right as a brand, you need to stop talking at your customers and invite them to have a dialogue.
 Welcome them into a conversation that shows them you’ve been listening to their needs.

-Consumers are highly receptive to SMS as evidenced by text messages having a 98% open rate.
-But it doesn’t stop there: 60% of consumers read and respond to a text within 1-5 minutes.
-This strong engagement is likely driven by how extremely personal a text message is – we use it every day to talk to our family and friends – which drives consumers to look at their texts constantly.
+A major trait of text messaging is how extremely personal a text message is – we use it every day to talk to our family and friends – which means consumers are looking at their texts constantly.

-SMS is not only personal, but it is also exciting because it’s a text message coming from someone they personally know and want to hear from - often requiring a prompt reply or action.
+SMS is not only personal, but it is also a meaningful message coming from someone they want to hear from - often requiring a prompt reply or action.

 By using SMS messaging as a brand, you unlock this exciting and intimate world that exists on the most personal device everyone wants to engage with the most.
 A world that is often reserved for just family and friends.

-But conversational messaging doesn’t just mean two-way text messaging either.
-Let’s break down a couple of other ways you can create an ongoing dialogue with your customers that drives engagement and builds trust.
+Conversational commerce doesn’t just mean two-way text messaging - there are other ways you can create an ongoing dialogue with your customers that drive engagement and build trust.

-SMS as a channel helps you begin to grow and maintain customer relationships through garnering insights from customer behavior in order to deliver subsequent relevant content that they care about.
+SMS as a channel helps you grow and maintain customer relationships by garnering insights from customer behavior to deliver relevant content they care about.

 For example, if you’re a retailer whose most loyal customers are budget-conscious shoppers you can send them discount codes and special offers.